janaiscoding/photo-tagging-app/README.md

 ![Gif preview of the photo tagging app](/src/assets/photo-tagging-app-preview.gif)

-- See the full live preview [here](https://janaiscoding.github.io/photo-tagging-app/)
+- See the full live preview on the current Firebase Deploy: [A Photo Tagging App](https://a-photo-tagging-app.web.app/)

 ## Project Details, Description & Personal Notes